What is Plagiarism?

 Humbled by Amethyste's desire to remain chaste, Bacchus poured wine over the stone as an offering, dyeing the crystals purple"

-Although written in the 15th century, almost every article that talks about the origins of the name amethyst claims that it comes from Greek mythology.
+Although written in the 16th century, almost every article online that talks about the origins of the name amethyst claims that it comes from Greek mythology.
 Furthermore, as the text has been repeatedly plagiarised, its accuracy has deteriorated.
 In some cases, it's no longer recognisable as the original myth.
 In fact, several variations now exist.

 This is one of many versions in circulation: